mightymeld/mightymeld-tailwind-sample/README.md

 ### Running the app without MightyMeld

+with Npm

+1. Type `npm` to install dependencies.

+2. Run `npm run dev`, the app should then appear in a browser tab on [localhost:5173](localhost:5173)

+with Yarn

 1. Type `yarn` to install dependencies.

 2. Run `yarn dev`, the app should then appear in a browser tab on [localhost:5173](localhost:5173)